 Just over a decade earlier, in December 1956 in Honolulu, Hawaii, seventy-eight-year-old, Young Sik Kim – or the pile of ash that remained of him – was discovered in his home.
 Kim – paralyzed from the waist down – would spend his days in his wheelchair.
 On this particular afternoon, as he sat quietly enjoying time with his neighbor, Virginia Cadet, fire suddenly burst through his stomach.
 Within seconds, he was a ball of “strange blue flames!”

-No other part of the property burned due to the intense fire, and by the time Cadet had returned with help, the fire had stopped and Kim was but a pile of burnt remains.
+No other part of the property burned due to the intense fire.
+And by the time Cadet had returned with help, the fire had stopped.
+Kim was but a pile of burnt remains.
 All around where Kim was sitting, were clothes and papers – all equally unaffected by the flames.

 The Bizarre Case Of Mary Reeser

-One of the earliest apparent cases of spontaneous human combustion is that of Mary Reeser, who seemingly burst into flames one July evening in 1951.
+One of the earliest apparent cases of spontaneous human combustion is that of Mary Reeser.
+She would seemingly burst into flames one July evening in 1951.
 The remains of the sixty-seven-year-old from St. Petersburg, Florida – which we will look at in a moment – would sit patiently in the remnants of a chair in the living room of her home.

 Did they simply shut down the investigation so quickly, and seemingly unsatisfactory, due to it being in an area they had no knowledge of?
 Or might they know more about this gruesome phenomena than most, and dismiss such cases purposely?
 Their reasons, like the phenomena, remain a mystery.